gallenc/com619-devops1/workup/session5/userManagementExample-web/README.md

-# User Management example
+# ReST Authentication and User Management example

+This session builds upon the example in session 3 to show how a ReSt api can also be authenticated.

-This session is accompanied by a video [COM619 Session 3](https://youtu.be/v3XppCqvH5c)
+This session is accompanied by a video [COM619 Session 5](xxxx)

 # Introduction